 About Deborah Brevoort

-Deborah is best known for her plays The Women of Lockerbie, which is produced internationally, and My Lord, What a Night, which was produced at the historic Ford’s Theatre in Washington DC in an acclaimed production directed by Sheldon Epps.
+Deborah is best known for her plays The Women of Lockerbie, which is produced internationally, Blue Moon Over Memphis, a Noh Drama about Elvis Presley and My Lord, What a Night, about the friendship between Marian Anderson and Albert Einstein.

 The Women of Lockerbie won the Kennedy Center’s Fund for New American Plays Award and the silver medal in the Onassis International Playwriting Competition.
-Published by DPS and No Passport Press, the play has had over 800 productions and is translated into nine languages.
-Deborah is adapting the play into an opera with composer Shawn E. Okpebholo.
+Published by DPS and No Passport Press, the play has had over 800 productions and has been produced and published in nine languages.

-My Lord, What a Night, was developed through a rolling world premiere with National New Play Network at the Contemporary American Theatre Festival in WV, Orlando Shakespeare Theatre and Florida Studio Theatre before being produced by Ford’s Theatre.
+My Lord, What a Night, was produced at Ford’s Theatre in Washington DC in a critically acclaimed production directed by Sheldon Epps, after a rolling world premiere with the National New Play Network at the Contemporary American Theatre Festival in WV, Orlando Shakespeare Theatre and Florida Studio Theatre.
 It began as a one-act play commissioned and produced by Premiere Stages in the NJ Liberty Live program.
+George St. Playhouse in NJ produced the play in 2026.

-The Drolls, a full-length comedy about the closure of the theatres in Puritan, England in 1659 was commissioned by Florida Studio Theatre during the Covid 19 pandemic.
+The Drolls, a full length comedy about the closure of the theatres in Puritan, England in 1659 was commissioned by Florida Studio Theatre during the Covid 19 pandemic and developed in the Pegasus Project at the University of Central Florida in Orlando in 2025.

 The Comfort Team, about military wives during the surge of Iraq, was written with a commission from the Virginia Stage Company, where it premiered in 2012.
 It was the first-ever theatre project to receive a grant from Harpo Marx’s Harpo Foundation.
 It also received an artistic excellence grant from the National Endowment for the Arts.